-Under the criteria in section 1 of Executive Order 13132, the rule does not have sufficient federalism implications to warrant the preparation of a Federalism summary impact statement.
-This proposed rule only affects use of federally-administered lands and waters.
+Under the criteria in section 1 of Executive Order 13132, the rule does not have sufficient federalism implications to warrant the preparation of a federalism summary impact statement.
+This rule only affects use of federally-administered lands and waters.
 It has no outside effects on other areas.
-A Federalism summary impact statement is not required.
+A federalism summary impact statement is not required.

 This rule complies with the requirements of Executive Order 12988.
 This rule: